logo

 How much does it cost to hire an eminent domain attorney?

+At first glance, an eminent domain attorney cost may seem prohibitive to some individuals.
 Landowners are often concerned that they can’t afford to hire an attorney or that, if they do hire an attorney, the attorney will take most of the settlement proceeds.
 This is not the case with contingent fees in eminent domain cases.
 These fee agreements have become commonplace as potential clients prefer not to spend money upfront to hire an attorney and want to have a way to encourage the attorney to get them the most money possible out of their case.
 Contingent fee contracts are created to do exactly that.
 In its most basic form, a contingent fee agreement says that a client will not owe an attorney any money for representing them until and unless the attorney obtains a settlement or secures a favorable verdict at trial.
-In that event, the attorney takes his fee out of the proceeds the clients gets from their case.
+In that event, the attorney takes his fee out of the proceeds the clients get from their cases.
 If an attorney is not able to settle the case and does not win at trial, then the clients owe the attorney no money for his work.

 Contingent fee agreements in eminent domain cases commonly provide that the attorney will be paid one-third of the amount recovered above the initial offer prior to condemnation (also called the Uniform Offer based upon an appraisal).
 Depending upon the agreement between the landowners and their attorney, expenses may either be paid by the client or be paid out of the attorney’s contingent fee.
 The payment of the expenses usually depends on the type of condemnation case and the issues involved.